marvhus/marvhus/README.md

 <br />

-I am not the best developer but i know some programing languages.
+I am not the best developer but i know some programing languages.<br/>
 Here are the ones i know (some am I good at, and some am I not so good at):
 - Python
 - Java